 Now that these new types are introduced, let's refresh your memory about letters that can be used in literal constants of various types.
 They are:

-: in addition to its use to indicate a hexadecimal
+b or B: in addition to its use to indicate a hexadecimal

 value, it can also be used to define a binary constant.
 E.g., 0b101

 equals the decimal value 5.
-The 0b
+The 0b prefix can be used to specify binary

 constants starting with the C++14 standard.